 Psychiatrists have found that awe reduces the prevalence and severity of mood disorders.
 Could sublime architecture even potentially save lives?

 The psychological effects of architecture are difficult to prove, but difficulty doesn’t dilute the value of a building that hits the right notes and creates a sense of awe.
-Each building type has different functions, and for each there’s an imperative to use the building to help create an optimal mood, desire or sense of coherence, security or meaning.
+Each building type has different functions, and for each, there’s an imperative to use the building to help create an optimal mood, desire, or sense of coherence, security, or meaning.

-Most of these focus on health care design, because that’s where behavioural changes have life and death consequences.
+Most of these focus on health care design because that’s where behavioural changes have life and death consequences.

-But nobody dares make any promises.
+But nobody dares to make any promises.
 As such, research rarely opens the black box of environmental psychology, leaving findings unexplained and prone to failure.

 To give architecture back its mojo, a new interest in how architecture changes us must be fostered.
-Clients have to learn to trust architects again and research funding bodies have to re-gear to encourage research into how buildings affect our mood, health and behaviours.
+Clients have to learn to trust architects again and research funding bodies have to re-gear to encourage research into how buildings affect our mood, health, and behaviours.

-Finally, architecture schools have to teach students how they might predict psychological, emotional, healing and functional effects.
+Finally, architecture schools have to teach students how they might predict psychological, emotional, healing, and functional effects.